-- The 2023 upper bound of the Wood River OEG is 3.0 million sockeye salmon. - The 2023 upper bound of the Nushagak River OEG is 2.0 million sockeye salmon.
+- The 2024 upper bound of the Wood River OEG is 3.0 million sockeye salmon. - The 2024 upper bound of the Nushagak River OEG is 1.4 million sockeye salmon.

-The strategy for 2023 is to start directed sockeye salmon openings once one or more of the triggers has been met.
+The strategy for 2024 is to start directed sockeye salmon openings once one or more of the triggers has been met.
 From that point on, the department will make tide by tide decisions attempting to balance escapements of king, chum, and sockeye salmon with fishing opportunity.
 It is important to represent escapement from all parts of the run and achieve king and chum salmon minimum escapement goals if possible.
 Set gillnet fishermen should expect to have occasional closures into the second week of July.
 Drift gillnet openings will be timed to give opportunity for king and chum salmon to pass through the district.
 Fishermen are asked to avoid areas where they may catch higher numbers of king and chum salmon.

 Openings will be scheduled based on sockeye salmon escapement levels in the Nushagak and Wood rivers.
 Mesh size will be limited to 5.5 inches or smaller beginning June 1 for the conservation of king salmon.
-If the run comes in as forecast, it is likely that the Wood River Special Harvest Area will be used in 2023 to harvest surplus sockeye salmon in the Wood River.
+If the run comes in as forecast, it is likely that the Wood River Special Harvest Area will be used in 2024 to harvest surplus sockeye salmon in the Wood River.
 In this case, fishing opportunity will be afforded to the gear type that is behind on harvest percentage relative to the allocation.

 Igushik River sockeye salmon will be managed independently of the Nushagak and Wood River sockeye salmon stocks.
 Set gillnet fishing will begin in the Igushik Section when there is a market available, likely mid-June.
-Initial openings will be 8 hours per day and additional time will be added if large harvests or escapement information indicate more time is warranted.
-Drift gillnet openings in the Igushik Section will be added as needed to control sockeye salmon escapement, but only after triggers have been met.
-Management will incorporate a readiness to respond with increasing early set gillnet openings and attempt to maintain the 6% sockeye salmon harvest allocation to the Igushik Section set gillnet group by only adding drift gillnet openings as needed.
+Initial openings will be 15 hours per day and additional time will be added if large harvests or escapement information indicate more time is warranted.
+Drift gillnet openings in the Igushik Section will be added as needed to control sockeye salmon escapement, but only after triggers in the Nushagak Section have been met.
+Tower count information should be available by June 25.
+Once this information is available managers will incorporate it into the decision-making process.